 The Sauna Club is known to combine great DJs playing house music, with wet and dry saunas, and lots of private rooms.

 Shpagat is a stylish and intimate gay Tel Aviv bar for homosexual men and a straight-friendly crowd.

 It’s open all week except Wednesdays when it’s lesbian night.

 The Arisa Line - a homosexual party line for men specializing in Middle Eastern music

 Mondays - The Notorious G.A.Y Party Line at the Lima Lima Club, 42 Lilenblum Street

 Lima Lima is a straight club most nights, but runs the Notorious G.A.Y parties on Monday nights only.
 You can dance the night away to hip-hop and rap music.
 The Notorious G.A.Y. parties are popular with gays and the ‘straight-friendly’ crowd.

-The FFF Shirazi Line at the HaOman 17 Club, 88 Abarbanel St.
+The Forever Line at the HaOman 17 Club, 88 Abarbanel St.

-Shimon Shiraz's FFF gay friendly parties are one of the longest running and most popular gay Israel lines.
+The Forever gay friendly parties (which used to be called FFF Shirazi lines) are one of the longest running and most popular gay Israel lines.

 Loads of fun!
 FFF parties take place usually run once a month on Thursday or Friday nights and on holidays.
 They host the world's best DJs, have outlandish decorations and top-notch drag queen shows around a central theme.